Discovering Process Models With Long-Term Dependencies While Providing Guarantees and Filtering Infrequent Behavior Patterns: Place selection

 To circumvent the issue of time and space complexity, we combine the eST-Miners sequential place evaluation procedure with a guided greedy place selection approach, which is described in detail in Subsections~\ref{sec:placeclass} and~\ref{sec:framework}.
 In the absence of a clear notion of optimality, we propose and investigate several heuristic selection strategies and evaluate their impact on different quality aspects of the returned Petri net.
 In this paper, we consider fitness, precision, and simplicity as desirable properties.

 A model with high fitness can express most of the behavior seen in the event log.
 High precision means that the model does not allow for a lot of behavior not seen in the event log.
-Simplicity refers to the general readability and understandability of the model and is very subjective and harder to define.
-While generality (avoiding overfitting with respect to the sample process executions given in the event log) is desirable, additional information would be required to evaluate it, which is why we consider it outside the scope of this work.
-For most real-life logs these quality aspects cannot all be perfectly satisfied at the same time (e.g., high fitness often entails low precision and the other way around), and should be balanced according to the user's needs.
+Simplicity refers to the general readability and understandability of the model and is therefore inherently subjective.
+In this work, we approximate simplicity by assuming that fewer arcs indicate a simpler model.
+While generalization (avoiding overfitting with respect to the sample process executions given in the event log) is desirable, additional information would be required to evaluate it, which is why we consider it outside the scope of this work.
 The concrete metrics used in this work to evaluate quality will be briefly discussed in Section~\ref{sec:fm:eval}.
 For further details, we refer the reader to~\cite{PMbook, bookconformance}.

-\subsection{Place Classification}
+\subsection{Place classification}

 When making the decision to insert a place into the model, this reduces the possible choices we can make later on: the place constrains the behavior of the model and only places with a sufficiently large intersection of replayable traces can be added to the model at a later point.
 Consider the example place combinations in Figure~\ref{fig:combinations} with a fitness threshold of $\tau = 0.75$ and assume that the model already contains the places $p_1$ and $p_3$.
-If the next fitting place we discover is $p_7$, and we immediately insert it into the Petri net, we can no longer discover a Petri net including, for example, $p_6$, without violating our global fitness constraint.
+If the next fitting place we discover is $p_7$, and we immediately insert it into the Petri net, we can no longer discover a Petri net including, for example, $p_6$ without violating our fitness constraint.
 Such choices may prevent us from discovering a more desirable solution.
 Therefore, we aim to capture the main behavior of the log by using heuristics to postpone, or even disallow, the addition of very restrictive places.